 Protein, Regardless of Type, Equals Muscle, Then?

 Yes.
 Whey protein acts quickly and dramatically on the level of amino acids in the blood.
 It then increases the level of protein synthesis.
 And casein has a slower, less dramatic effect on blood amino acids levels.
-It reduces the amount of proteins that are broken down, making more available for the muscles.
+It reduces the number of proteins that are broken down, making more available for the muscles.

 It’s easy to see then, why whey protein has always been used directly after a workout.
 And why casein is a slow acting top-up working its magic whilst we sleep.